mandober/enwars/README.md

 An array variable containing the list of groups of which the current user is a member.
 Assignments to GROUPS have no effect.
 If GROUPS is unset, it loses its special properties, even if it is subsequently reset.

 ## histchars
 Up to three characters which control history expansion, quick substitution, and tokenization (see History Interaction).
-The first character is the history expansion character, that is, the character which signifies the start of a history expansion, normally ‘!’.
-The second character is the character which signifies ‘quick substitution’ when seen as the first character on a line, normally ‘^’.
-The optional third character is the character which indicates that the remainder of the line is a comment when found as the first character of a word, usually ‘#’.
+The first character is the history expansion character, that is, the character which signifies the start of a history expansion, normally '!'.
+The second character is the character which signifies 'quick substitution' when seen as the first character on a line, normally '^'.
+The optional third character is the character which indicates that the remainder of the line is a comment when found as the first character of a word, usually '#'.
 The history comment character causes history substitution to be skipped for the remaining words on the line.
 It does not necessarily cause the shell parser to treat the rest of the line as a comment.

 ## HOME
 - $HOMEholds the current user's home directory